-Aruba is situated outside well outside the hurricane belt, so you can expect excellent weather no matter what time of year you choose to visit.
+Aruba is situated outside well outside the hurricane belt, so you can expect excellent weather no matter what time of year you visit.

 Discover things to do, the best beaches, where to eat and where to stay in this ultimate first-timer’s guide to Aruba.

 But first of all, Bonbini!
 That’s how the locals say ‘Welcome’ in Papiamento, Aruba’s native language.
-The official languages are Papiamento and Dutch, but you will be impressed to find out that most Arubans speak a minimum of four languages, including English and Spanish.
+The official languages are Papiamento and Dutch, but impressively enough, most Arubans speak a minimum of four languages, including English and Spanish.

 The Ultimate Aruba Travel Guide

 Travel to Aruba

 Getting to Aruba from almost anywhere in the world is simple.
 If you are traveling from North America, there are over 100 direct flights every week and one-stop connections from almost every city in the U.S and Canada.